Part One – Finding the Way Back Home – A Healing Circle

 Dennis begins the first session by posing the questions; what does it mean to be aboriginal and why should we feel pride in our native ancestry?
 The ancient wisdom, respect for nature, egalitarian social structures, Earth-honouring spirituality and traditional ways of Canada’s indigenous cultures are now widely studied and highly regarded around the world.
 Dennis will briefly touch upon these many admirable qualities which are, without a doubt, a cause for celebration… the youngsters and elders participating in today’s healing circle have so many reasons to feel proud about their native heritage, their language and their spirituality.
 This message of celebration is the perfect way to begin the healing circle.

 Next Dennis will provide a personal and gut-wrenching account of his first 21 years on the planet.
 A most unusual and challenging adventure beginning with a prenatal history of neurological damage caused by his mother’s dependency on drugs (including phenobarbital), alcohol and tobacco.
 (The brain damage caused by full-term exposure to phenobarbital – while in his mother’s womb – would go on to affect every aspect of Dennis’ dysfunctional upbringing).
 At nine months of age he was taken away from his mother (who was aboriginal and severe epileptic), became a permanent ward of the state and was shunted through 17 foster homes and religious institutions before quitting school in grade 10.
-Being sexually abused as an infant in two earlier foster homes, Dennis began to withdraw into himself, building a ‘defence system’ to keep others out.
+As a youth Dennis was sexually sterilized (due to an as yet unexplained surgery) and was unable to father any of his own children.
+Being sexually abused as an infant in two earlier foster homes, he began to withdraw into himself, building a ‘defence system’ to keep others out.
 He found two escape routes from his pain….music and petty crime.
 Shoplifting at five, his first ride in the back of a police cruiser by six, breaking and entering by age seven, rolling his first drunk by eight, credit card theft by nine and everything else in between, Dennis was sent to reform school and later to a work farm to ‘straighten’ his life out.
 Didn’t work…back into crime when hitting the big city again, falling in with alcoholics and career criminals as friends and mentors.

 Now in his late teens Dennis began drifting and working dead-end jobs throughout the interior of BC.
 In and out of prisons and drunk-tanks during this period and heavily into smoking and alcohol he noticed his health deteriorating and was issued a ‘death sentence’ by a doctor just prior to his 21st birthday.
 Based on x-rays revealing early signs of emphysema and lung cancer, the doctor informed Dennis that he only had maybe five years to live (at most)…unless through some miracle he came to his senses and made some major changes in his lifestyle.